 The Human Subjects Review Committee is a committee that performs ethical reviews of proposed research involving human subjects.
 It is charged with protecting the rights and welfare of human research subjects.
 The 3 areas for protecting human research subjects include (1) respect for persons, (2) beneficence, and (3) justice.
 These 3 principles are now accepted as the 3 requirements for the ethical conduct of research involving human subjects ("The Belmont Report: Ethical Principals and Guidelines for the Protection of Human Subjects of Research").

-Researchers may contact any of the following committee members with questions: James Bowley (Religious Studies); Dr. Kathryn Hahn (Psychology); Dr. Kurt Thaw (Psychology); Ming Tsui (Sociology).
+Researchers may contact any of the following committee members with questions: Dr. Diane Baker (Management); Dr. James Bowley (Religious Studies); Dr. Kathryn Hahn (Psychology); Dr. Julian Murchison (Anthropology and Sociology); Dr. Kurt Thaw (Psychology).

 Some Useful Links: